CarolMawusi/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-**This game only plays in the console based on The Odin Project's curriculum**
+**This game only plays in the console, and it is from The Odin Project's curriculum.**

-*It will be revisited later for further improvement*
+*It will be revisited later for further improvement.*